-I am a dance artist and an art presenter born in Japan and now based in London.
+I am a deaf dance artist and an art guide born in Japan and now based in London.

 Dancers have commented on how enriching and inspiring my process of creation is; my approach to choreography, as a Deaf artist, brings a new dimension.

-I am therefore currently interested in working with a range of collaborators and commissioning partners to further explore and develop my interests:
+I am therefore currently interested in working with a range of collaborators and commissioning partners to further explore and develop my interests by:

 - exploring visual music / sound through choreography and digital art or others.